How to Reduce Home Loan EMI-Banner_WC

 4. Choose a Long Tenor

-When you avail of a new Home Loan, you have the choice to opt for a long tenor to make your EMIs small.
+When you avail of a housing loan, you have the choice to opt for a long tenor to make your EMIs small.
 However, to avoid overpaying, assess if you can manage slightly larger EMIs.
 The idea is that a smaller tenor implies a lower net interest payment, though it increases your EMI amount.

 *Terms and conditions apply